Why mediate your child custody dispute?

 In short, there can never be too much emphasis on attempts to resolve custody and parenting issues through alternate dispute resolution.
 It is a decidedly more effective way of dealing with these issues, as studies tell us that parties are much more likely to comply with provisions of agreements that they have had a role in constructing, than they are where conduct is prescribed, or proscribed, by a judge.

-Mediation is a concept gaining broad acceptance in the resolution of custody disputes.
+Mediation is a concept with broad acceptance in the resolution of custody disputes.
 The goal of mediation is to get the parties to come to an agreement, not necessarily to do what is in the best interests of the child.

 Preparing for your child custody mediation session